Quratulain-bilal/open_ai_sdk/Markdown/markdown/README.md

 Heading Level 2
 ---------------
-Best Practices & Common Mistakes ✅❌
-Do (✅)	Don't (❌)	Reason
-# Space Then Text	#NoSpace	The space is required for proper parsing by all applications.
-Use blank lines before/after headings.
-Squish headings between text.
-Ensures compatibility and prevents formatting errors.
-Example:

-markdown
-✅ Text above.

-# Heading

-Text below.

-❌ Text above.
-# Heading
-Text below.
-💡 Pro Knowledge:
+💡 Pro Tips & Knowledge
 Automatic Correctness: The actual numbers you use in ordered lists don't matter.
+Markdown will automatically render them in the correct order.
 Writing 1.
 First, 1.
 Second, 1.
 Third will still output as 1.
 First, 2.
 Second, 3.
 Third.

-Structure: Use headings to create a clear document hierarchy.
-Avoid skipping levels (e.g., don't go from H1 to H3).
+Best Practice: Always put a space between the # and the heading text. # Like This not #NotThis.

+Readability: Place a blank line before and after a heading to ensure it renders correctly across all platforms.

 2. Paragraphs and Line Breaks
 Paragraphs
-To create paragraphs, separate blocks of text with one or more blank lines.
+To create paragraphs, separate one or more lines of text with one or more blank lines.

 markdown
 This is the first paragraph.
-I can write multiple sentences here and they will all form one cohesive block.
+I can write multiple sentences here and they will all form one coherent block.

 This is the second paragraph.
 The blank line above is what creates the separation.
-➤ Rendered Output:
-This is the first paragraph.
-I can write multiple sentences here and they will all form one cohesive block.

-This is the second paragraph.
-The blank line above is what creates the separation.

 Line Breaks (Soft Returns)
 To force a line break within the same paragraph (creating a <br> tag in HTML), end a line with two or more spaces and then press return.

 markdown
 This is the first line.⋅⋅
 This is the second line, but it's still in the same paragraph.
-➤ Rendered Output:
-This is the first line.
-This is the second line, but it's still in the same paragraph.

-Best Practices & Common Mistakes ✅❌
-Do (✅)	Don't (❌)	Reason
-Use blank lines for paragraphs.
-Indent paragraphs with spaces/tabs.
-Indenting will create a code block.
-Use two spaces for line breaks.
-Rely on a single return for a line break.
-A single return will be ignored and treated as a space.
-For clarity, use the <br> HTML tag.
-Use the backslash \ method.
-The <br> tag works everywhere; the \ method does not.
-💡 Pro Knowledge:
+💡 Pro Tips & Knowledge
 The Two-Space Rule: This is one of Markdown's most common "gotchas."
 If your line breaks aren't appearing, you likely forgot the two trailing spaces.

-Editor Help: Many modern Markdown editors (like VS Code) have settings to automatically add the two spaces when you press Enter.
+Alternative: For maximum compatibility and clarity, you can use the HTML <br> tag directly if you find the two-space method invisible and confusing.

+Don't Indent: Indenting paragraphs with spaces or tabs will turn them into code blocks, which is not what you want for regular text.

-3. Emphasis (Bold & Italic)
+3. Emphasis (Bold and Italic)
-Add emphasis to your text by making it bold or italic.

 Bold Text
 Surround text with two asterisks (**) or two underscores (__).

 markdown
 I love **bold text**.
 I love __bold text__.
-Love**is**bold.
 ➤ Rendered Output: I love bold text.
 I love bold text.
-Loveisbold.

 Italic Text
 Surround text with one asterisk (*) or one underscore (_).